haxpor/lgl/README.md

 Demo programs are a single source file for each, and located in `src/*.cpp`.

 * At the near end of completion of study (thus this project), `CMake` build script will be added for convenience in building all demo programs.
 For now, it makes no sense to incur having it while studying.
 Modify `make.sh` as needed for your system to make it work for the time being.
+* **Beware**: Tested only on Linux, technically should work the same on other platforms but might need slight modification on build script, or particular code.
+Also some sample make uses of symlink to get access to `../../data` conveniently.

 # License